OscarAkaElvis/PMKID_PoC/README.md

 Remember to launch this from `hostap` dir.
 Otherwise, adjust to point to the compiled hostapd binary.

 If successful, your system will act as a vulnerable AP, allowing PMKID capture.
+Now you can use [hcxdumptool](https://github.com/ZerBea/hcxdumptool) or [airgeddon](https://github.com/v1s1t0r1sh3r3/airgeddon) or any other tool which automates the capture process.

+If successful, your system will act as a vulnerable access point (AP), allowing PMKID capture.
+You can now use [hcxdumptool](https://github.com/ZerBea/hcxdumptool), [airgeddon](https://github.com/v1s1t0r1sh3r3/airgeddon), or any other tool that automates the capture process.

 ## ⚠️ Disclaimer